brunocodutra/metal/doc/manual.md

 projects.
 It relies on [CMake] to automate the installation process, so you need to have it installed on your system before proceeding.

-Open a shell session, move into an empty directory and issue the following.
+From within an empty directory issue the following commands.

     cmake /path/to/Metal

-Once the configuration step is finished, build target `install` with admin privileges.

     cmake --build . --target install

+Unless otherwise specified,
-After installation, Metal's include tree will be placed in the default prefix for locally installed libraries in your platform unless otherwise specified, that is `/usr/local/include/` on [Unix[-like]][unix-like] systems and `C:\Program Files` on Windows.
+Metal's include tree will be copied into the default prefix for locally installed libraries in your platform, that is `/usr/local/include` on [Unix[-like]][unix-like] systems and `C:\Program Files\Metal\include` on Windows.
-Simply add the installation prefix to the include search path of your compiler, if it hasn't been already that is, and you're good to go.
+Simply add the installation prefix to the include search path of your compiler/project if it hasn't been already, and you're good to go.

 If your project uses [CMake],
 Metal may also be integrated into your project via `find_package`,